kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 After this tutorial, you will be familiar with the following.

 * How to create a Stateful Set
-* How Stateful Set manages its Pods
+* How a Stateful Set manages its Pods
 * How to delete a Stateful Set
 * How to scale a Stateful Set
 * How to update the container image of a Stateful Set's Pods